Task Force Falcon

 Service Support and Sustainment

-As TF Falcon massed forces within the JOA, the next
+As TF Falcon massed forces within the JOA, the next problem set was

-problem set was long-term sustainment within the area.
+long-term sustainment within the area.
+Operating off the assumption that

-consolidated under Havoc Company to provide logistical
+LSB were consolidated under Havoc Company to provide logistical support

-capabilities that Havoc brought to the operation were wreckers
+brought to the operation were wreckers and bulk resupply assets.
+Despite

-operation, bulk resupply assets created significant strain on
+their necessity in the operation, bulk resupply assets created

-Logistics Support Area (LSA) Marion.
+to reach Logistics Support Area (LSA) Marion.

-LSAs, TF Falcon could conduct
+By rapidly establishing multiple LSAs, TF Falcon could conduct

-the JOA, giving commanders the
+decentralized operations throughout the JOA, giving commanders the

-freedom to operate from whichever
+freedom to operate from whichever location was closest to the

 communities specified in their MATOs.